dd32/td-gh-ex/readme.txt

 Removed - for now removed features.
 Fixed - for any bug fixes.
 Security - in case of vulnerabilities.

+## [1.0.5] - 2020-10-7

+* Changed - Made a few adjustments to layout of align left and right elements when using the boxed layout.
+* Changed - Nested lists in widget sidebars has a few new adjustments.
+* Fixed - Added missing alignwide and alignfull styling for posts; pages were OK.
+* Fixed - Full post was missing the navigation for split post content.

 ## [1.0.4] - 2020-07-6
 * Fixed - Removing logo in the customizer was not bringing back the site title and tagline